cameronbronstein/ca_wildfire_timeseries/README.md

 <img src="./assets/acres_per_year.png" alt="Acres Burned per year" width="600" height="500">

 ### Data
 The original data was ammended slightly with QGIS, and from [Cal Fire](https://frap.fire.ca.gov/frap-projects/fire-perimeters/).
-Hopefully it will return to this web location.

 The vector layers are available as a shapefile in the project repo.